SEIR-7-06/project-one/README.md

 ## TIMELINE

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
-CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1ZRzvFLUi_jPLuobTIrUZXD91S76M4kM5LvjbmfCIaqs).
+CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1KQ7yBQkD4a5vZhRNgswnz5pnDWFZfCxgpa653F7y-cY/edit?usp=sharing).

-* **Thursday, Oct 8th** - Plan your application.
+* **Friday, January 15th** - Plan your application.
 Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
-* **Thursday, Oct 15th @ 4:00 PM** - Feature Freeze!
+* **Thursday, January 21st @ 4:00 PM** - Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.
-* **Friday, Oct 16h** - Project due and presentations!
+* **Friday, January 22nd** - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR